sabaiitj/Ames-Housing-Data/README.md

        180 PUD - MULTILEVEL - INCL SPLIT LEV/FOYER
        190 2 FAMILY CONVERSION - ALL STYLES AND AGES

-   MSZoning: Identifies the general zoning classification of the sale.
+   **MSZoning**: Identifies the general zoning classification of the sale.
        A Agriculture
        C Commercial
        FV Floating Village Residential